VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 |Windham    |31,727                                    |$119,424           |$3.76                         |
 |Windsor    |36,289                                    |$148,672           |$4.10                         |

-At the county-level, the average cost per parcel during the Parcel Project was $5.21 which is slighly above the average cost per parcel of the focus group during the Parcel Project.
+At the county-level, the average cost per parcel during the Parcel Project was $5.21 which is slightly above the average cost per parcel of the focus group during the Parcel Project.
 If the estimated 49% cost reduction was applied to the cost per parcel for each county during the Parcel Project, **funding for a proposed financial incentive would need to be about $800,000 annually for the state**:

 |County     |Estimated cost reduction per parcel|Estimated funding|
 |-----------|-----------------------------------|-----------------|